-Taroudant, Morocco – Tea, locally called Attay, has become more famous among Moroccan families to the extent of being perceived as the number one hot beverage consumed in the country.
+Taroudant, Morocco - Moroccan mint tea, locally called Attay, has become more famous among Moroccan families to the extent of being perceived as the number one hot beverage consumed in the country.

-But, not long ago, tea, particularly in the South-east of Morocco, was a luxurious drink limited to the well to do families, exclusively men.
+But, not long ago, Moroccan mint tea, particularly in the South-east of Morocco, was a luxurious drink limited to the well to do families, exclusively men.

 © Morocco World News.
 All Rights Reserved.
 This material may not be published, rewritten or redistributed